zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 1. Inspect the JSON to confirm that it contains no user-specific values, because this dashboard will be applied to all new users.

 1. Paste the following `AzureActiveDirectoryDashboardv2.json` File from AAD into the Default Dashboard JSON.
-The file is also located at [top-extensions-codestub.md](top-extensions-codestub.md).

     ```
     {